MGmahmoud/ITI-Graduation-Project/README.md

 > “Let the numbers speak – and we make sure they are heard.”

-> This project showcases our passion for data and ability to build from scratch a complete BI pipeline that solves real-world problems.
+> This project showcases our passion for data and ability to build from scratch a complete BI pipeline that solves real-world problems..